Image - An Ultimate Guide to Essential Oils

 Caution

-Clove is strong; use low dilution to avoid irritation.
+Clove is very strong.
+Use low amounts and dilute thoroughly to avoid irritation.

 Aroma: Fresh, camphorous, minty